 After months of debate and studies, the Golden Valley City Council voted against the proposed Bottineau Transitway that would run through the city.

-The proposed transitway would connect Minneapolis to the northwest suburbs.
-Two routes were proposed, one of which runs along the railroad tracks near Theodore Wirth Park in Golden Valley.
+The proposed transitway would connect Minneapolis to the northwest suburbs. , one of which runs along the railroad tracks near Theodore Wirth Park in Golden Valley.
 The Hennepin County Regional Railroad Authority has leaned toward the Golden Valley route, but at this week’s city council meeting, the proposal was voted down.

 In a 3 to 2 vote, the Golden Valley City Council became the first city along the route to oppose it.
 According to Golden Valley City Planner Joe Hogeboom, Brooklyn Park, Crystal, Robbinsdale and Minneapolis all support the route.

 “I have a real problem with this,” Councilmember Joanie Clausen said.
 “This proposal would bring transit right through a nature area.
 We don’t have a lot of green space left and if we don’t protect it, what will we leave for our children?”